Just-Some-Bots/MusicBot/_docs/installing/mac.md

 brew update

 # Install system dependencies
-brew install libsodium libffi ffmpeg git opus-tools
+brew install libsodium libffi ffmpeg git opus-tools deno

-# Install python using version 3.10, or any version from 3.9 to 3.13
+# Install python using version 3.10, or any version from 3.10 to 3.13
 brew install python@3.10

 # Clone the MusicBot using master branch, you may also use review or dev.